-The fuel rod behaviour during the early phase of a loss of cooling incident or accident, up to the loss of rod-like geometry, can be simulated with transient fuel behaviour codes, which simulate the thermo-mechanical phenomena and the changes in fuel pellet and cladding in detail.
+The fuel rod behaviour during the early phase of a loss of cooling incident or accident, up to the loss of rod-like geometry, can be simulated with transient fuel behaviour codes, which simulate the thermos-mechanical phenomena and the changes in fuel pellet and cladding in detail.
 However, they usually lack models for cladding high temperature oxidation in air-containing environments.

-Severe accident codes originally developed for reactor applications are also used for analyses of SFP cooling accidents even if geometry and conditions expected in SFP accidents differ from those in reactor accidents, and the applicability of models in different severe accident codes is currently being verified for SFP conditions.
+Severe accident codes have been developed for reactor applications by extending existing thermal-hydraulic codes with models for simulating phenomena in the reactor core during severe accidents.
+These codes are also used for analyses of SFP cooling accidents, because the major phenomena in severe reactor accidents are fundamentally the same as in severe SFP cooling accidents.
+However, the geometry and conditions expected in SFP accidents differ from those in reactor accidents, and the applicability of models in different severe accident codes is currently being verified for SFP conditions.